-While backdating, you may encounter compatibility issues that arise from backdating
+While backdating, you may encounter compatibility issues that arise from backdating certain purchasable products.
+Before you proceed, we recommend that you read:

 - The Communicator 3000 for the release you are backdating to, as well as the copy you received with your new release.
 These documents provide additional information on backdating specific products. - Check that any new disk drive in the configuration is supported on the release you are backdating to.